 Personal Development Environment Notes

-Note: For reference, I'm currently running everything on an Intel NUC10i7FNH with 32 GB of RAM.
-For web development and the other sorts of nerdery I do, it works for me just fine.
+For reference, I’m currently using an Intel NUC10i7FNH with 32 GB of RAM which, for web development and the other sorts of nerdery I do, works for me just fine.

 Setting up an Ubuntu Desktop 20.04 install